Venice Film Festival

-The Venice Film Festival or Venice International Film Festival (Mostra Internazionale d'Arte Cinematografica della Biennale di Venezia, "International Exhibition of Cinematographic Art of the Venice Biennale") is an annual film festival held in Venice, Italy.
+The Venice Film Festival or Venice International Film Festival (Mostra Internazionale d'Arte Cinematografica della Biennale di Venezia; informally Mostra del Cinema di Venezia) is an annual film festival held in Venice, Italy.
 It is the world's oldest film festival and one of the "Big Five" International film festivals worldwide, which include the Big Three European Film Festivals (Venice, Cannes, Berlin), alongside the Toronto International Film Festival in Canada and the Sundance Film Festival in the United States.
 In 1951, FIAPF formally accredited the festival.

 Founded by Giuseppe Volpi, member of the National Fascist Party and grandfather of producer Marina Cicogna, in Venice in August 1932, the festival is part of the Venice Biennale, one of the world's oldest exhibitions of art, created by the Venice City Council on 19 April 1893.
 The range of work at the Venice Biennale now covers Italian and international art, architecture, dance, music, theatre, and cinema.
 These works are experienced at separate exhibitions: the International Art Exhibition, the International Festival of Contemporary Music, the International Theatre Festival, the International Architecture Exhibition, the International Festival of Contemporary Dance, the International Kids' Carnival, and the annual Venice Film Festival, which is arguably the best-known of all the events.
+In the 1930s, the Venice Film Festival awarded Nazi propagandist Leni Riefenstahl Best Foreign Film Honors.

 The film festival branch is held in late August and early September on the island of the Lido in the Venice Lagoon.
 During the festival, Venice hosts many events and parties, interviews and meetings with filmmakers and actors every night, venues open all night, and parties are held in beautiful casino palaces and gardens.
 Screenings take place in the historic Palazzo del Cinema on the Lungomare Marconi.
 The festival continues to be one of the world's most popular and fastest-growing.
 Recently, due to the growing number of American productions in its sections, besides international critically acclaimed titles, the festival became a launchpad of many films for the awards season, prompting higher chance of Academy Award recognition for selected films.

-The 82nd Venice International Film Festival was held from 27 August to 6 September 2025.
+The 83rd Venice International Film Festival took place from 2 to 12 September 2026.